Nearly 100 killed in ambulance blast in Afghan capital Kabul

 Hours after the blast, a health ministry spokesman said the casualty toll had risen to at least 95 killed and 158 wounded.

-The latest attack will add pressure on President Ashraf Ghani and his U.S. allies, who have expressed growing confidence that a new more aggressive military strategy has succeeded in driving Taliban insurgents back from major provincial centers.
+Saturday's explosion capped a violent week in Afghanistan, with the siege at the Intercontinental Hotel and another attack on an office of the aid group Save the Children in the eastern city of Jalalabad.
+That attack was claimed by Islamic State.

-"Today's attack is nothing short of an atrocity, and those who have organized and enabled it must be brought to justice and held to account," Tadamichi Yamamoto, head of the United Nations Assistance Mission in Afghanistan, said in a statement.
+The wave of attacks has put pressure on President Ashraf Ghani and his U.S. allies, who have expressed growing confidence that a new, more aggressive military strategy has succeeded in driving Taliban insurgents back from major provincial centers.

 The United States has stepped up its assistance to Afghan security forces and increased its air strikes against the Taliban and other militant groups, aiming to break a stalemate and force the insurgents to the negotiating table.